 COVID-19 update: Masks are now optional.
 To learn more about safety protocols for our in-person events, visit: alzbc.org/COVID-safety

-For those caring for someone with the disease – spouses, family or friends – a caregiver support group offers the chance to:
+For people caring for someone living with the disease – spouses, family or friends – a caregiver support group offers the chance to:

 - Exchange information and friendship with others affected by dementia.

 - Access the most current information provided by the Alzheimer Society of B.C.